Georgina Castle: Career

 Castle performing in Millennials in 2022.

 In 2009 at age 16, Castle performed on Keith Jack's tour.
 She guest starred in a 2012 episode of the BBC One police procedural New Tricks.
 This was followed by an appearance in a 2014 episode of the medical soap opera Doctors.

 After graduating from drama school, Castle played Lisa Houseman on the 2015 UK tour of Dirty Dancing.
 Castle made her West End debut in 2017 when she joined the cast of Mamma Mia! at the Novello Theatre as the lead character Sophie.
 This was followed by roles in Twist and Shout at the Other Palace in 2018 and as Doralee Rhodes on the 2019 UK tour of 9 to 5 with Amber Davies.

 Castle appeared in Andrew Lloyd Webber's Cinderella for its short-lived 2021 run at the Gillian Lynne Theatre.
 She returned to the Other Palace in 2022 for Millennials.

 Also in 2022, Castle starred as Jovie opposite Simon Lipkin in the West End revival of Elf at the Dominion Theatre.
 Castle then reprised her role as Lisa Houseman in Dirty Dancing the following year, also at the Dominion.

 In 2024, Castle starred as Regina George in the West End premiere of Mean Girls, a musical adaptation of the film of the same title.
 The show closed in June 2025.

 Personal life

 Castle is married to fellow actor Simon Lipkin, who also appeared in Elf.
+The couple announced in April 2026 that they were expecting their first child together.